 Prepare an Outline

 Even if you've forgotten enough about the topic to fill a textbook, don't assume you can get up there and make up your speech on the fly.
 You'll either talk yourself into a corner or ramble off onto a side road.
 Instead, prepare a bullet point list of the main facts and aspects to cover and allow yourself to speak from the head within each.
 Fully pre-written speeches are not a good idea either, as they force the speaker to spend too much time staring at the lectern.
+When you are sitting down to write your own will, don't write the speech you want your child to read aloud at your cremation and celebrations, it may be more than he or she can handle at the moment of grief.

 Spice it Up